kovilanmoodley/NNGroup_ClaimsApp/README.md

   ShareModels and FrontEnd.Shared is shared class libraries NNGroup_DataManager folder can be ignored

-.Net 6 Core is the framework
+.Net 6 Core is the framework.
-IDE I used is Visual Studio 2022
+The IDE I used is Visual Studio 2022

 Nuget Packages Used
   Newtonsoft.Json